sundeepbassi/The-Wellbeing-Retreat/README.md

 I used the display none for the videos in mobile devices as they were misaligning.
 I worked this out for myself.

 I created a media screen max width 400px as the sign up box was misaligning to the top for the mobile devices.
+The small screen was adjusted to 360px.